 I’ve lectured and presented conference and seminar papers at many British and overseas universities, colleges, schools, museums, and other institutions.
 I’ve given talks at events such as the Oxford Literary Festival, the Blenheim/Woodstock Literary Festival, the Chalke Valley History Festival, Intelligence Squared live debates, and the inaugural Victoria Cross Day at the National Memorial Arboretum.
 I regularly present to societies and groups such as the Friends of the Bodleian Library, the Friends of the Oxfordshire Museum, the University of the Third Age, and the Prince’s Teaching Institute.
 I’ve been invited to address special lecture series such as the BBC History Magazine Lectures at the British Academy, the Royal Over-Seas League and Round Table centenary lectures, and the Foreign and Commonwealth Office’s Diplomatic Academy.
 I’ve also lectured at the Irish, Kenyan, Nigerian, and Sri Lankan staff colleges, NATO Allied Joint Force Command Lisbon, and the Royal College of Defence Studies, and to numerous British military units including 3 (UK) Division, the Special Air Service, and the British Peace Support Team (East Africa).

 I’m a regular contributor to BBC History Magazine and reviews manuscripts and book proposals for leading academic journals and publishers as well as funding bids submitted to the UK and international higher education research councils.
 Since 2016 I’ve served on the Academic and International colleges of the Arts and Humanities Research Council’s Peer Review College.
-Since 2000 I’ve been a regular contributor to Oxford University Department for Continuing Education courses and events, including the Postgraduate Certificate in Historical Studies and the weekly class programme, and has presented special lecture series on the British Empire and the built environment of the British Empire.
+Since 2000 I’ve been a regular contributor to Oxford University Department for Continuing Education courses and events, including the Postgraduate Certificate in Historical Studies and the weekly class programme, and have presented special lecture series’ on the British Empire and the built environment of the British Empire.
 I’m also a supervisor for the Department for Continuing Education students studying for the Oxford’s Master of Studies in history.

 In 2012 I established the British Empire at War Research Group (http://britishempireatwar.org), an international scholarly network.
 I co-convened the joint King’s College London–Oxford Brookes University ‘International and Military Studies’ seminar series (2009-2011) and the Oxford University seminar series ‘New Approaches to the History of the Second World War’ and ‘Empire, Race, and Culture’ (1999-2000).
 My work has been supported by the British Academy Small Grants scheme, and he was co-investigator with Dr Yasmin Khan on the AHRC-funded project ‘Home Fronts of the Empire–Commonwealth: Imperial Connections and Social Transformations during the Second World War’ (2012-14).
 I was named fund-winner for the Leverhulme Trust early career research fellowship that brought Dr Jean Smith to King’s College London (2015-19), and for the AHRC Collaborative Doctoral Award with Imperial War Museums that brought Rachel Way to King’s as a PhD student in 2019.